 Now Korean experts are developing a security system that will provide the proper level of control of such robots, but many scientists say that using voice recognition passwords cannot prevent accidents, especially in the early years of combat tests of SGR-A1.

 4. Planetary anti-solar shield

-Roger has made all the necessary mathematical calculations, and is currently funded by the NASA’s Institute for Advanced Concepts for the development of reflective material to be sent to a stationary orbit.
+Roger has made all the necessary mathematical calculations and is currently funded by NASA’s Institute for Advanced Concepts for the development of reflective material to be sent to a stationary orbit.